All articles

 Sample summer on the waterfront in Hobart

-Prepare your palate for a journey through Tasmania’s incredible culinary offerings at Taste of Summer.
+Prepare your palate for a journey through Tasmania’s incredible culinary offerings at the Taste of Summer festival.
 Pick your perch at Salamanca Market and feast on freshly shucked oysters, cheese, wine and spirits, engaging with local producers to uncover the secrets behind their tasty products.
 If you time your visit right, you may even spot the end of the Rolex Sydney to Hobart Yacht Race as boats sail into the Constitution Dock.

 Cruise from Coles Bay to Wineglass Bay